Helping You To Live Life!

 Sitting

-If you have a desk job, pay attention to your sittingposture.
+If you have a desk job, pay attention to your sitting posture.

-4 Home Remedies For Back PainYou should sit at about 75% in the back of your chair (leave a small space between your back and the back of the chair).
-Top of the screen should be at the same level as your eyes (so you don’t have to flex or extend your neck).
+You should sit at about 75% in the back of your chair (leave a small space between your back and the back of the chair).
+The top of the screen should be at the same level as your eyes (so you don’t have to flex or extend your neck).
 The keypad should be in front of you.
-Ideally, your elbows should rest on the armrests or the muscular part of your forearms should rest on the desk.
-Have your knees going inward, which will avoid your gluteal muscles becoming tight and then pinching your sciatic nerve.
+Ideally, your elbows should rest on the armrests, or the muscular part of your forearms should rest on the desk.
+Have your knees go inward, avoiding your gluteal muscles from becoming tight and then pinching your sciatic nerve.

 Have I Missed Anything

-Either way let me know by leaving a comment.
+Either way, let me know by leaving a comment.